kaanklky/wiphat/README.md

  - Always explain your code with comments
 <br><br>
 ## Host It Yourself
 You can run your own Wiphat server with NodeJS.
-Download project, download dependencies by `npm i` and just type `node app.js` in your terminal.
+Download project and run `npm run clean-start` in your terminal.
 <br><br>
 ###### Wiphat is a fork of [dellitsni/indstil](https://github.com/dellitsni/indstil) which is working through a different idea.